 - A-Frames.
 Self-contained and automated, this machine’s vertical storage channels dispense small, individual items at high speeds to totes or containers passing underneath it via conveyor.

-- Horizontal Carousels.
+- Horizontal Carousel Modules.
 Consisting of bins mounted on an oval track that rotate horizontally to deliver stored items to an operator.
 These self-contained, dynamic ASRS save up to 60% of floor space when compared to standard shelving and rack and present items to operators for goods-to-person picking.

-- Vertical Carousels.
-Comprised of a series of shelves that rotate around a track—similar to a Ferris wheel—these ASRS quickly deliver stored items to an ergonomically positioned work counter at the operator’s command.
+- Vertical Carousel Modules.
+Comprised of a series of shelves that rotate around a track—similar to a ferris wheel—these ASRS quickly deliver stored items to an ergonomically positioned work counter at the operator’s command.
 When compared to static shelving and rack, they save up to 75% of floor space.

 - Vertical Lift Modules (VLMs).
 An enclosed ASRS that incorporates of two columns of trays with a central inserter/extractor that automatically locates and retrieves stored trays from both columns, then presents them to the operator at a waist-high pick window.
 These systems save up to 85% of floor space compared to static shelving and rack.